Summerhill School: In fiction

+In nonfiction media

 The school was the subject of the 1987 ITV documentary Being Happy is What Matters Most.
 This was later parodied in the 1997 Channel 4 documentary show Brass Eye in its second episode, "Drugs".
 The fictional documentary entitled The Drumlake Experiment featured an interview with the school's headmaster, Donaldus Matthews, played by David Cann.

-In 1991 Zoe Readhead made an extended appearance on the Channel 4 discussion programme After Dark alongside among others the 13-year-old James Harries.
+In 1991, Zoe Readhead made an extended appearance on the Channel 4 discussion programme After Dark alongside, among others, the 13-year-old Lauren Harries.

 In 1992, Channel 4's documentary show Cutting Edge created an episode on Summerhill at 70, broadcast on 30 March.